Skip to content

 #Mid-Range: ASUS ROG Strix X570-E Gaming

 Our top pick for most RTX 3080 builds.
 The X570-E delivers a 16-phase VRM, Wi-Fi 6, and PCIe 4.0 at roughly half the price of the Crosshair.
-In our testing, GPU boost clocks matched the high-end boards within 15MHz, which is margin-of-error territory.
+In our testing, GPU boost clocks matched the high-end boards essentially exactly, well within margin-of-error territory.

 Key specs: PCIe 4.0, DDR4, 16-phase VRM, Wi-Fi 6, Intel 2.5Gb Ethernet.
 Price: ~$300.